mrshmllow/wire/doc/guide/wire.md

   </a>
 </p>

 Wire is a tool to deploy NixOS systems.
-Its configuration is a superset[^1] of [colmena](https://colmena.cli.rs/), however it is **not** a fork.
+Its usage is inspired by [colmena](https://colmena.cli.rs/).
+In many places it's configuration attempts to remain a superset[^1] of colmena, however it is **not** a fork.

-[^1]: Any colmena configuration will continue to work with wire, but wire has additional ergonomic changes you can take advantage of.
+[^1]: A lot of your colmena module options will continue to work with wire, but wire has additional ergonomic changes you can take advantage of.

 ::: warning
 Wire is alpha software, please use at your own risk.
 Many features listed in this documentation may not be complete / implemented.